JanssenProject/jans/head/cedarling/tutorials/java/index.md

 ### Building from Source

-Refer to the following [guide](https://docs.jans.io/head/cedarling/developer/cedarling-kotlin/#building-from-source) for steps to build the Java binding from source.
+Refer to the following [guide](../developer/cedarling-kotlin.md#building-from-source) for steps to build the Java binding from source.

-Note
+!!! info "Note"

     The Cedarling dependency available in the GitHub Maven Registry works only in a Linux environment.

-Refer to the following [guide](https://docs.jans.io/head/cedarling/developer/cedarling-kotlin/#building-from-source) for instructions on building the Java bindings to work on macOS or Windows.
+    Refer to the following [guide](../developer/cedarling-kotlin.md#building-from-source) for instructions on building the Java bindings to work on macOS or Windows.

 ## Usage